cyphar/heisig-rtk-index/README.md

    it's still an innacuracy in the book's teaching.

- * The character 葛 in frame 492 ("kudzu") is described as using the "siesta" primitive but the actual kanji uses the 曷 primitive instead (which isn't given a name in Heisig).
+ * The character 葛 in frame 492 ("kudzu") is described as using the "siesta" primitive (⿱曰匂) but the actual kanji uses the 曷 primitive instead (which isn't given a name in Heisig).

  * The "birdhouse" primitive (⿱爫冖) is rendered as though it was "schoolhouse" (𰃮 =⿱𭕄冖).

  * The primitive 屯 ("earthworm") is also present as "barracks" in frame 2189.
+   This should probably be reordered and the corresponding stories modified.
+   This happens with several other kanji present in RtK 3 (at least 莫, 疋, 也, 而, and 巴) but that is more excusable because not they are not in the Jōyō Kanji list.

  * 尗 is used in at least two kanji (戚 and 叔), maybe it should be turned into a primitive to make it simpler to remember?
 Though to be fair it doesn't